GDPR? PECR? DPA 2018? The Human Rights Act? …

 Crowd(s) photography? – Photographs of crowds are not (generally) classified as personal data, providing no one person is the main focus of the photograph.
 Crowd photographs that are cropped to focus on one individual or person will become subject to the Data Protection Act / GDPR.
 There will be times when ‘consent’ is required and times when it won’t.
 Read Tim Musson’s blog “What about photography at events” here.

 The DPA and GDPR will apply whenever media organisations collect, use or keep any information about a living person – even if it’s not ‘private’.
 There are eight main principles of the DPA and 6 of the GDPR that organisations should comply with but these should be flexible enough to accommodate many day-to-day journalistic practices.
 The journalistic uses of personal information could be exempt, if publication is in the public interest and compliance with either the DPA or GDPR would be incompatible with journalism.

 The data controller is legally responsible for processing of personal data which would normally be the media organisation, not the individual journalist.
 However, freelance journalists still have obligations to get things right.
 Individual journalists can commit a criminal offence if they obtain personal data unlawfully (section 170 of DPA 2018 refers)

-Computer Law Training have already provided training sessions to many freelance photographers and journalists on behalf of the National Union of Journalists that have yielded excellent results for the attendees.
-For further information regarding gdpr and photography, gdpr photo consent, gdpr event photography or areas of photography and journalism, please feel free to get in touch and a training package can be arranged for you.
+Computer Law Training has already provided training sessions to many freelance photographers and journalists on behalf of the National Union of Journalists that have yielded excellent results for the attendees.
+For further information regarding GDPR and photography, GDPR photo consent, GDPR event photography or areas of photography and journalism, please feel free to get in touch and a training package can be arranged for you.
 Our ‘standard’ training package for the sector is a 3 hour presentation, inclusive of time for questions / argument.